alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/01-sermon-ideas/02-christian-marriage-must-represent-christ/02-christian-marriage-must-represent-christ.md

 God loved the world with His love and gave His Son for its salvation.
 Paul says of this love that it is patient and kind, that it is not jealous, that it does not seek its own, that it does not allow itself to be provoked and that it does not rejoice at wrongdoing.
 This love bears everything, believes everything, hopes all things, and endures everything.
 This love never ceases (1Cor 13:4-8).

-in Ephesians 5 men are called to this love three times: “Husbands, love your wives” (verse 25), “in the same way, husbands should love their wives” (verse 28), “Let each one love his wife” (verse 33).
+In Ephesians 5 men are called to this love three times: “Husbands, love your wives” (verse 25), “in the same way, husbands should love their wives” (verse 28), “Let each one love his wife” (verse 33).

-in some marriages, the spouses behave like the tick on the dog.
+In some marriages, the spouses behave like the tick on the dog.
 David Seamands writes:

 “The tick is not at all interested in the dog having a good time, it just sucks it dry.
 The tragedy in some marriages is that both partners only take.
 Such a marriage is like two ticks and no dog.
 Two collectors and nothing to collect!
 A couple visited me years ago.
 They had been married for 15 years.
 It was 15 years of marital ping-pong.
 When he got aggressive or angry, she responded the same way and vice versa...They both suffered from emotional wounds and real bitterness...She had married him because he seemed to be a spiritual leader, studious, determined, and ambitious.
 One can imagine her horror when it turned out that he was indecisive and lacking in discipline, lazy, and careless. in her anger she choked him like the servant in the parable and said, ‘You have betrayed me.
 You owe me everything I expected from you when I married you.’ . . .
 For fifteen years she nagged him, ‘Pay me what you owe me.’
 He had married her because she was good-looking, pretty and neat.
 You can imagine his terrible disappointment when he discovered that she did her housework sloppily, that she neglected her hair, her clothes, and her whole appearance.
 He thought she had tricked him.
 ‘You owe me those things that made you stand out when I courted you. and so he choked her, saying with mockery and biting remarks: ‘Pay what you owe me...”
 Both had been waiting for 15 years for the other to change.”<sup>7</sup>